szl0144/stock-data-analysis-agent/README.md

 **Send inquiries here:** [https://www.business-science.io/contact.html](https://www.business-science.io/contact.html)

-## Free How To Build AI Agents for Data Scientists Workshop
+## Generative AI for Data Scientists Workshop

 If you're an aspiring data scientist who wants to learn how to build AI Agents and AI Apps for your company that performs Data Science, Business Intelligence, Churn Modeling, Time Series Forecasting, and more, then I'd love to help you.